aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/configure-fonts/_index.md

 A: Visit the official [Aspose.HTML for Java documentation page](https://reference.aspose.com/html/java/) for detailed API references and additional code samples.

 **Q: How does the temporary Aspose license affect conversion?**
-A: The temporary license lifts the 10‑page limit and watermark that appear in the evaluation mode, allowing you to fully test the **aspose html pdf conversion** workflow.
+A: The temporary license lifts the 10‑page limit and watermark that appear in evaluation mode, allowing you to fully test the **aspose html pdf conversion** workflow.

-## Conclusion
-Configuring fonts for **html to pdf java** using Aspose.HTML is a straightforward yet powerful way to ensure your PDFs retain the exact look and feel of your web pages.
-By setting up a custom font folder, applying CSS through the user‑agent service, and leveraging the built‑in converter, you can generate high‑quality PDFs with just a few lines of code.
-Whether you’re building reports, invoices, or any document‑generation pipeline, this approach gives you full control over typography and layout.

 ---

-**Last Updated:** 2025-12-03
+**Last Updated:** 2026-02-04
 **Tested With:** Aspose.HTML for Java 24.12 (latest at time of writing)
 **Author:** Aspose